Production of plates and mouldings from popcorn granules

 Advantages

-• Molded parts made from renewable raw materials
+• Production of panels and moulded parts from renewable raw materials,

-• Very good storability and pourability of the renewable granulate
+• Good storability and pourability of the granulate,

 Applications

-• Packaging materials (e.g. cool boxes, protective packaging for electrical appliances);
+• Packaging materials (e.g. cool boxes, protective packaging, food packaging, cooking boxes, plates, etc.)

 Development Status

-Various molded parts (prototypes) were successfully manufactured and tested.
+Various boards and molded parts (prototypes) were successfully manufactured and tested.

 Patent Status